2026 · 04 · 30 · Thu

 Why it matters

 Operating cost can make or break unit economics for AI features.
-This guide helps product leaders forecast spend and avoid surprise bills as usage grows.
-It supports smarter “right model for the job” decisions without hurting user experience.
-It also gives engineering teams a checklist to reduce cost while keeping reliability high.
+The guide helps leaders forecast spend and pick the right model for the job.

 New guide: AI chip economics and the scaling race